A guide to intrapreneurship

 1. Pushing the boundaries

 The aim of intrapreneurs is to constantly innovate and get out of their comfort zone.
-I believe you're not born an intrapreneur but still, you first need to love working with uncertainty and sometimes not knowing what you do.
+You need to love working with uncertainty and sometimes not knowing what you do.
 Actually, you are like an entrepreneur but with the luck to already have the fundings and the job security that comes with it.
 It means that you need to take responsibility for your actions as well as to learn how to pitch your ideas.
 You're not raising money, you're raising engagement and willingness for innovation and new projects.
 In the end, you raise confidence from the top tier of the company for off-the-road topics.

 2. Building an intrapreneurship culture